aditya2994/TDSP_Zippy/Docs/Project/Exit Report.md

 ##	Overview

-We are trying to predict the likelihood of someone purchasing a MAPD (Medicare Advantage Plan that offers prescription drug coverage) or Med Supplement Insurance Plan during the Special Election Period from Dec 8 - Sep 30 by bulding a prospect machine learning model.
+We are trying to predict the likelihood of someone responding to a marketing campaign to purchase a MAPD (Medicare Advantage Plan that offers prescription drug coverage) or Med Supplement Insurance Plan during the Special Election Period from Dec 8 - Sep 30 by bulding a prospect machine learning model.
 The team will then upload this to the marketing database and use the solution to increase effectiveness of their marketing campaigns.

 ##	Business Domain
 Marketing